peteroupc/html3dutil/doc/tutorial-surfaces.md

 curves include **NURBS** curves (nonuniform and rational B-spline curves, with weights and non-uniform knots), making them a powerful way of setting the behavior of a curve.
-B-Spline curves are created using the BSplineCurve class.
+B-Spline curves are created using the
+ <a href="BSplineCurve.md">BSplineCurve</a> class.
 * **B&eacute;zier curves.** These are curves in which the first and last control point are the curve's end points.
-B&eacute;zier curves are a subset of B-spline curves and are created using the BSplineCurve.fromBezierCurve method.
+B&eacute;zier curves are a subset of B-spline curves and are created using the <a href="BSplineCurve.md#BSplineCurve.fromBezierCurve">BSplineCurve.fromBezierCurve</a>
+method.
 * **Piecewise curves.** These are curves made up of one or more other curves.
-Piecewise curves are created using the PiecewiseCurve class.
+Piecewise curves are created using the <a href="PiecewiseCurve.md">PiecewiseCurve</a> class.

 General-purpose surfaces include:

 * **B&eacute;zier surfaces.** 3D surfaces where each grid line is a B&eacute;zier
 curve.
-B&eacute;zier surfaces are created using the BSplineSurface.fromBezierSurface method.
+B&eacute;zier surfaces are created using the <a href="BSplineSurface.md#BSplineSurface.fromBezierSurface">BSplineSurface.fromBezierSurface</a> method.
 * **B-Spline surfaces.** 3D surfaces where each grid line is a B-Spline or NURBS curve.
-B-Spline surfaces are created using the BSplineSurface class.
+B-Spline surfaces are created using the <a href="BSplineSurface.md">BSplineSurface</a> class.

 Special surfaces include: